NYS legislators pass bills strengthening abortion access

-In response to the overturning of Roe V. Wade, New York State legislators passed a series of bills on Wednesday strengthening the reproductive healthcare rights of both patients and employees.
+ALBANY, N.Y.
+(WROC) — In response to a leaked document authored by Supreme Court Justice Samuel Alito suggests the majority of the court has voted to overturn Roe v.
+Wade, New York State legislators passed a series of bills on Wednesday strengthening the reproductive healthcare rights of both patients and employees.

 “As other states take steps backward by passing draconian abortion restrictions, New York remains committed to protecting the rights of every woman,” Senator Sean Ryan said in a press release.
 “This package of legislation creates extra protections for individuals visiting New York in search of abortion healthcare and strengthens our state’s role as a safe haven for women whose reproductive rights are being threatened.”